 Located in the Half Hollow Hills of Long Island, halfway from the Long Island Sound and the Atlantic Ocean, our New York area college occupies an incredible position centrally located in Suffolk County.
 Five Towns College is only one hour from New York City, the entertainment and media capital of the world, and one hour from the esteemed East End, where celebrities and entertainers call their summer retreats in the Hamptons and the North Fork.
 No other private college or performing arts college offers a location like this.

-- *Conducting Participant (Limited to 15).
-Includes all lecture sessions, daily podium time, video commentary, and personalized conducting instruction.
+Conducting Participant: Includes all lecture sessions, daily podium time, video commentary, and personalized conducting instruction.

-- Observer/Playing Participant (Open Enrollment): Includes all lecture sessions, observation of conducting instruction, and playing participation in a lab ensemble setting.
+Observer/Playing Participant Includes all lecture sessions, observation of conducting instruction, and playing participation in a lab ensemble setting.